hasun1226/MobileAppProject/deliverables/iteration-02.plan.md

 * Databases for Users, Requests, Replies, Ratings on heroku
 * Actual codes for Application pages that can be emulated on Android Studio.
   * Pages include pages for Login, Posting requests, Viewing their requests, Viewing the Note taker profiles.
-* Video of the Application's functionalities which is to be submitted for Deliverable 2.
+* Video of the Note4U's primary user journey (a user logs in, requests notes for a certain class, and gets a response from a NoteTaker).
 * Scripts of the video demo so that Videographers can make the video demo correspondingly.